 - addresses a unique gap in health research knowledge in New Zealand

-- includes researchers who will contribute to the New Zealand health sector over time.
+- demonstrate partnerships between researchers and community organisations who will contribute to the New Zealand health sector over time.

 For those requesting grants for post-doctoral fellowships and PhD scholarships priority is given to: